 Recording: All QCE20 sessions will be recorded.
 Registered attendees can play recordings of missed sessions or replay exciting sessions until November 30, 2020.
 QCE20 volunteers and virtualization platform company staff will be responsible for recording the QCE20 sessions.

-Onboarding: By mid-September, QCE20 will provide instructions for attendee onboarding for the virtualization environment.
+Onboarding: By Oct 5, QCE20 will provide instructions for attendee onboarding for the virtualization environment.
 Registered attendees will obtain an account and a digital presence.
 Attendees should complete this step a few days before the conference starts.
 By familiarizing themselves with the QCE20 program, virtual conference structure, and conference rooms, attendees will be able to enjoy the 270+ hours of QCE20 programming readily and effectively.